-A-Z information about the research station and the monitoring area Climate
+A-Z information about the research station and the monitoring area

+Climate

-At the Kobbefjord Site the mean annual temperature is 0.19°C (2008-2012).
-The warmest month is July (10.9°C) while the average temperature in March is -8.9°C. The mean precipitation (in Nuuk) is 782 mm and it falls mainly as rain.
+At the Kobbefjord Site the mean annual temperature is -0.1°C (2008-2017).
+The warmest month is July (10.6°C) while the average temperature in March is -8.2°C. The mean precipitation in Kobbefjord is around 800 mm and maximum snow depths vary strongly (between 0.3 and 1.3 m at the ClimateBasis station).